92 Terms

 Cluster Analysis

 Cluster analysis groups similar data points to reveal patterns in card sorting results.
-Learn how clustering methods help you build better information architecture.
+Learn how to read clusters and dendrograms confidently.

 Cognitive Load